What is RSI?

 If you can’t stop or modify your actions at work, several things may help to relieve your symptoms on a temporary basis, including the following:

-You may be prescribed medication such as anti-inflammatory painkillers, muscle relaxants, antidepressants or – if your RSI stops you from getting a good night’s sleep – sleeping tablets.
+You may be prescribed medication such as anti-inflammatory painkillers, muscle relaxants or low-dose antidepressants.

 Items used to relieve strains, sprains and other injuries may also be helpful, such as heat and cold packs, splints and elastic sports supports that help relieve the pressure on your joints.